0xdefaceme/whitepaper/README.md

 ## Introduction

-Smart contracts represent a fundamental paradigm shift in programming.
+Smart contracts represent a paradigm shift in programming.
 Ever since their practical implementation through Ethereum, they allow for permissionless and transparent transfer of monetary value.
 As their advent is still recent, many best-practices are under active development and will take years to stabilize.

-In Ethereum, smart contracts are written in Solidity or Vyper, with both being respectively inspired by languages from the traditional software world:
+In Ethereum, smart contracts are written in Solidity or Vyper.
+Both being respectively inspired by languages from the traditional software world:
 JavaScript and Python.
-In both Solidity and Vyper's case, the base language was slightly adjusted to feature new primitives making transfer of monetary value possible.
+In both Solidity's and Vyper's case, the base language was slightly adjusted to feature new primitives making transfer of monetary value possible.
 Not always with great success, however.
 Especially Solidity's striking similarity to JavaScript has provoked criticism, the accusation of